danielrotstein/expensebook/README.md

 ### 📌 Currency Converter

-Free currency converter ready to convert any amount from and to a specific currency.
+Free currency converter ready to calculate any amount from and to a specific currency.

 ### 🎨 Styling